-1. You will be assigned a member number and a Welcome Pack.
-You will also have access to an induction to help you familiarise yourself with the Club.
+You will be assigned a member number and invited to attend an induction to help you familiarise yourself with the Club.

-2. Purchase a bag of clay from our Clay Store.
+Purchase a bag of clay from our Clay Store.
 It’s best to start off with the same clay you used in class as you’re already familiar with it.
-We have all the basic tools available to start with, but you can start building your own tool box by purchasing tools and equipment from various pottery suppliers listed in “LINKS”.
+We have all the basic tools available to start with, but you can start building your own toolbox by purchasing tools and equipment from various pottery suppliers listed in “LINKS”.

 It's getting hot in here!